What It Means If Your Partner Suddenly Goes On A Spending Spree

 As she emphasizes, all relationships have difficult periods.
 But the critical piece is: Can you openly discuss it?
 "Does the other person care about your perspective, share their feelings, and want to address your concerns?" she adds.

 2. You’re witnessing toxic behavior.

-“The word ‘toxic’ has been used a lot, so much, that it is almost just normal to label even the simplest things as ‘toxic,” says Adams.
+"The word 'toxic' has been used a lot—so much that it is almost just normal to label even the simplest things as 'toxic,'" says Adams.
 But if your partner is exhibiting true toxic behavior such as manipulating, gaslighting, dishonesty, and lying, it will end up draining the hell out of you.
-Feeling fear towards (or because of) the partner is another red flag that indicates toxicity in a relationship, she adds.
+Feeling fear towards (or because of) a partner is another red flag that indicates toxicity in a relationship, she adds.

 3. You stop doing the little 'just because' gestures that show your partner you love them.

 It doesn't take a relationship expert to figure out that saying "I love you" regularly and then stopping out of nowhere is a warning sign.
-But if you used to bring your S.O. something from your coffee run just because—and now you don't—that can be just as worrisome, says Terri Orbuch, PhD, a professor at the University of Michigan’s Institute for Social Research and author of 5 Simple Steps to Take Your Marriage From Good to Great.
+But if you used to bring your S.O. something from your coffee run just 'cuz—and now you don't—that can be just as worrisome, says Terri Orbuch, PhD, a professor at the University of Michigan’s Institute for Social Research and author of 5 Simple Steps to Take Your Marriage From Good to Great.

 That's because couples express love and affection with their actions just as much as they do by saying the "L" word, explains Orbuch.
 So if showing your partner you love them isn't as top of mind for you lately, you might need to do some soul searching and think about why.

 4. You don’t tell them about that awesome thing that just happened at work.